data-miner00/book/contents/debug-logs/cannot-set-property-of-object-which-only-has-a-getter.md

 ## Debugging

-After performing a scrutiny towards the code base, including what I've recently changed that leads to the issue, I ended up with no clue on why is that happening. **I regret for not commiting most of the codes that are working earlier** and it would be easier to pinpoint the issue now.
+After performing a scrutiny towards the code base, including what I've recently changed that leads to the issue, I ended up with no clue on why is that happening. **I regret for not committing most of the codes that are working earlier** and it would be easier to pinpoint the issue now.

 I am using Firefox for the development and I thought it might be browser specific issue, so I try to push my luck to see whether it also happens on Chrome.
 Unfortunately and expectedly, that too did not work out.
 I took a look on the code briefly and feel that the error doesn't make sense.